BDC Hamburger Icon

 What is a POS report?

-However, POS reports can also provide valuable insights to businesses.
+However, POS reports can also provide valuable insights to businesses that go beyond individual sales.
 For instance, POS systems can generate a report for each employee’s transactions.
 This helps managers instantly access sales figures to calculate who is making the most sales.
 POS reports can also compare figures by location.
-For instance, if you’re a franchise owner and note that one store is not performing well, you can troubleshoot the issue early on by relying on the POS report data.
+For instance, if you’re a franchise owner and note that one store is not performing well, you can identify and troubleshoot the issue early on by relying on the POS report data.

 Bottom LineBottom line